coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 Run `anchor build`

-### Exchanging Investor’s Redeemable Tokens for Native Tokens
+### Exchanging depositor’s Redeemable Tokens for Native Tokens

 The instruction and handler function for this will look very similar to just the previous one.
 Let’s look at `ExchangeRedeemableForNative`.